Zequez/logseq-vault/pages/Generators Content Creation.md

 	- This is an act of surrender and openness to co-create with source that allows you to download ideas after not knowing what to create.
 - "What if I'm no longer feel lit up by anything?"
 	- Take a break, do an activity that fills you with pleasure, joy and satisfaction, even if it's 15 minutes.
 This nourishes [[Sacral Center]] and increases your magnetism, attracts ideas that _will_ light you app and generate the energy you need in order to create.
-	- What you do when you are not "creating" is as important as the actual act of creating.
+	- Remember that what you do when you are "not creating" is as important as the actual act of creating.
+- "How do I become more consistent?"
+	- What is consistency for you?
+	- Ask sacral center to respond to a form of consistency that feels satisfying for _you_.
 	-
 -
 - ---
 - ## References